Riesz transform on manifolds with quadratic curvature decay: Introduction

-Applied to manifolds with conical ends, our analysis provides another proof of results of H-Q. Li, C. Guillarmou and A. Hassell and of A. Hassell and P. Lin (\cite{Li,GH1, GH2,HP}).

-With H-J. Hein \cite{CH}, we have obtained as a corollary of the \tref{thm:impro} : \begin{coro} Let $(M^n,g)$ be a complete Riemannian manifold that satisfy the condition (VC) whose Ricci curvature satisfies the quadratic decay control (QD).
-Assume that the diameter of geodesic sphere growth slowly
+In \cite{Cnoharmonic}, we have obtained as a corollary of \tref{thm:impro}: \begin{coro} Let $(M^n,g)$ be a complete Riemannian manifold that satisfies the curvature quadratic decay (QD) condition.
+If the diameter of geodesic sphere grows slowly

 then the Riesz transform is bounded on $L^p$ for every $p\in (1,+\infty)$. \end{coro}